 Velocity Global can offer indefinite-term, fixed-term, part-time, and hourly employment agreements in Canada.
 An employment agreement is assumed to be indefinite if no term is specified.

 While fixed-term employment agreements make it easier for you to terminate a supported employee at the end of the term, we do not recommend offering these employment agreements as a means to avoid compliance obligations (e.g., notice of termination or pay in lieu).
 Fixed-term employment agreements can only be used in circumstances like the completion of a specific project, parental leave, sporadic work demands, or trial periods.

-If you must offer fixed-term employment agreements, we recommend you do not extend or renew them past one year.
+If you must offer fixed-term employment agreements, we recommend you do not extend or renew them more than 2 times in a row.
 Should you require the employee for a longer period, we recommend an indefinite employment agreement.